Igor-Tasevski/myproject/README.md

-#Simple Java Script exercise that shows current days of the week after cleacking on the header
+#Simple Java Script exercise that shows current days of the week after clicking  on the header